rahulkumaran/Mining-Pool-Monitoring-Software/README.md

 So, incase you're pool also exists on that platform and also your pool deals with mining of Litecoins, then you can freely use this software.

 ## The development environment required for this project will soon be updated.

+Connecting to the Freeflo zencash pool
+1. Set up a zencash wallet on your computer by downloading zencash swing UI wallet from GitHub.
+Run the wallet by running the zencashswingUIwallet.exe file in the root.
+(Remember your secret password and wallet address or copy it in a safe place)
+2. Download any mining software (for example , ccminer-CUDA from GitHub ) and extract the files in a specific place.
+3. Open a text file in extracted files folder and type in the following :

+'ccminer-x64 stratum+tcp://107.173.118.210:3032 -u (your wallet address) -p x '
+Now save the text file as a batch file(with the .cmd extension)

+4. Run the batch file from your computer to connect to the pool and start mining zencash!
+The payments will be paid out to your swing wallet .